ndeadly/MissionControl/README.md

 *__Note: Currently a modified boot2 is required to launch btdrv-mitm early enough to intercept Bluetooth initialisation.
 This will get overwritten any time Atmosphère is updated on SD, and will need to be replaced.__*

+### Usage
+Install MissionControl to your SD card, reboot the console and then pair controllers as you normally would via the `Controllers->Change Grip/Order` screen.
+Once paired, controllers will reconnect automatically when woken up.

+Most native features *should* just work (with the exception of things like firmware update).
+If you find something that's broken please create an issue.

+### How it works
+MissionControl works by Man-In-The-Middling the `bluetooth` system module and intercepting its initialisation IPC commands and system events, and translating incoming/outgoing data to convince the Switch that it's communicating with an official Pro Controller.

+To achieve this, the `btdrv-mitm` module obtains the handles to `bluetooth` system events and shared memory when the system attempts to initialise them over IPC via the `btm` and `hid` modules.
+It then creates its own secondary versions of these and passes their handles on instead of the original.
+This allows modifications to be made to any data buffers before notifying (or not) the system.
+Additionally, the `WriteHidData` IPC command is intercepted to translate or drop outgoing requests to the controller.
+In the case of the latter, fake responses can be written directly to the buffer in shared memory.

+Intercepting initialisation IPC commands also allows homebrew to properly make use of the `bluetooth` service.
+Normally, calling any of the IPC commands that would initialise or finalise system events would either crash the console, or invalidate the event handles held by system processes.
+With `btdrv-mitm` we are able to hand out alternative event handles when homebrew attempts to initialise an interface, and redirect the real system events to those instead of the events held by system processes.

+IPS patches to the `bluetooth` module are provided to (re)enable the passing of abitrary pincodes when Bluetooth legacy pairing is used (Nintendo hardcodes a value of `'0000'`, ignoring IPC arguments).
+This enables Wii(U) devices to be paired with the console.

 ### Building from source
 First, clone the repository to your local machine
 ```